karatelabs/karate/README.md

 * Invoke and re-use existing Java code if you need to
 * Built-in support for switching configuration across different environments (e.g. dev, QA, pre-prod)
 * Simple plug-in system for handling authentication and setting up HTTP headers
+* Support for data-driven tests and being able to tag (or group) tests is built-in, so you don’t have to rely on TestNG or JUnit for those features any more
 * Comprehensive support for different flavors of HTTP calls
   * SOAP / XML requests
   * URL-encoded HTML-form submits